xxvii27/Node.js-practice-blog/README.md

 What is :post_id /:comment_id ?

-Ran the first get request to get the mongo object id for either comment /post.
+Ran the first get requests to get the mongo object id for either comment /post.
+The mongo object id is the parameter for :post_id and :comment_id